LucaBonamino/restricted_algebraic_immunity/README.md

 <b>If you use this work, please cite:</b></br>
 <i>Bonamino, Luca and MEAUX, Pierrick. *Computing the restricted algebraic immunity, and application to WPB functions.* Unpublished, March 2025. </i>[Here](https://orbilu.uni.lu/handle/10993/64410)

+While all the above-mentioned applications use Algorithm 3, only the AIk distribution relies on a full Rust implementation of it.
+This allows for a larger sample size in the AIk distribution compared to the one presented in the current version of the preprint.

 ## Installation

 To use the full functionality of the repository, install and use the package in a python interpreter having the <i>SageMath</i> library installed.</br>